Skip to main content

 Undergraduate enrollment: 1,400

-Ranked as one of the best liberal arts and small colleges in America, Claremont McKenna College boasts a tight-knit community that is integrated with a larger research university in the form of collaboration with other Claremont Colleges.
+Ranked as one of the best liberal arts and small colleges in America, Claremont McKenna College boasts a tight-knit community that is integrated with a larger research university through the other Claremont Colleges.

 Learn more about Claremont McKenna College and see your chances of acceptance.